AndrewTran03/VT-Digital-Assessment/README.md

 touch .env
 cp .env.sample .env
 # Please add your API token on the `CANVAS_PUBLIC_API_TOKEN` line in quotations for safe-keeping as well as to make the backend work!
+cp .env .env.development
 cp .env .env.production
-# ^^^ Note: Only do this once you have finished editing the .env file and then will be pushing code into production! ^^^
+# ^^^ Note: Only do this once you have finished editing the .env file and then will be pushing code into development/staging/production! ^^^
+# Typically, for staging/production, it is recommended to add 1 to the 'FRONTEND_PORT' and 'BACKEND_PORT' properties when compared to development property configurations.
 ```

 - To commit development code into Docker containers and push to CS Cloud: